open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 }
 ```

-To translate directly from floating point probability into a 56-bit unsigned integer representation using `math.Round()` and shift operations, see the [OpenTelemetry Collector-Contrib `pkg/sampling` package][PKGSAMPLING] package demonstrates this form of directly calculating integer thresholds from probabilities.
+To translate directly from floating point probability into a 56-bit unsigned integer representation using `math.Round()` and shift operations, see the [OpenTelemetry Collector-Contrib `pkg/sampling` package][PKGSAMPLING] package.
+This package demonstrates how to directly calculate integer thresholds from probabilities.

 [PKGSAMPLING]: https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/sampling/README.md